Notation for differentiation: Newton's notation for integration

 To denote multiple integrals, Newton used two small vertical bars or primes (y̎), or a combination of previous symbols ▭y̍ y̍, to denote the second time integral (absity).

 Higher order time integrals were as follows:

-This mathematical notation did not become widespread because of printing difficulties and the Leibniz–Newton calculus controversy.
+This mathematical notation did not become widespread because of printing difficulties[Citation needed] and the Leibniz–Newton calculus controversy.

 Partial derivatives

 When more specific types of differentiation are necessary, such as in multivariate calculus or tensor analysis, other notations are common.

-For a function f of an independent variable x, we can express the derivative using subscripts of the independent variable:
+For a function f of a single independent variable x, we can express the derivative using subscripts of the independent variable:

 This type of notation is especially useful for taking partial derivatives of a function of several variables.

 Partial derivatives are generally distinguished from ordinary derivatives by replacing the differential operator d with a "∂" symbol.
 For example, we can indicate the partial derivative of f(x, y, z) with respect to x, but not to y or z in several ways:

 What makes this distinction important is that a non-partial derivative such as $\textstyle \frac{df}{dx}$ may, depending on the context, be interpreted as a rate of change in $f$ relative to $x$ when all variables are allowed to vary simultaneously, whereas with a partial derivative such as $\textstyle \frac{\partial f}{\partial x}$ it is explicit that only one variable should vary.

 Other notations can be found in various subfields of mathematics, physics, and engineering; see for example the Maxwell relations of thermodynamics.
 The symbol $\left(\frac{\partial T}{\partial V}\right)_{\!S}$ is the derivative of the temperature T with respect to the volume V while keeping constant the entropy (subscript) S, while $\left(\frac{\partial T}{\partial V}\right)_{\!P}$ is the derivative of the temperature with respect to the volume while keeping constant the pressure P. This becomes necessary in situations where the number of variables exceeds the degrees of freedom, so that one has to choose which other variables are to be kept fixed.